Step 2

 What you'll need

-Cursor is a code editor with AI built into it.
-You can chat with the AI in a panel right next to your code, and it can read and edit your files directly.
-The free version is enough to get through this whole guide and start building your product.
+Cursor is a code editor with AI built in.
+You chat with it in a panel next to your code and it edits your files directly.
+It's a bundled, polished version of what VS Code plus Copilot gives you, at twice the price.

-The rest of this guide will work with either.
-We'll mention any differences when they matter.
+Whichever you install, the rest of this guide works the same.
+We'll call out any differences when they matter.

 Install Cursor (if you picked it)